-First of a two-semester sequence that provides training in both theory and practice for students planning to work as Writing Assistants in Eastern College Writing Center.
+A seminar offering training in both theory and practice for students planning to work as Writing Assistants in Eastern's Writing Center.
 Topics include writing center theory, effective interpersonal communication, and the teaching of grammar and writing strategies.
-Students taking ENG 250 to fulfill a requirement for the English Writing and Elementary Education majors must also take ENG 251.
 Prerequisites: 3.0 cumulative GPA and interview with Writing Center staff during the spring semester prior to course.
 Offered each fall.